grafana/plugin-tools/docusaurus/docs/publish-a-plugin/package-a-plugin.md

 22 files, 92516655 bytes uncompressed, 34319591 bytes compressed:  62.9%
 ```

-When you've packaged your plugin, you can proceed to [publishing a plugin](./publish-or-update-a-plugin.md) or [installing a packaged plugin](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-packaged-plugin).
+When you've packaged your plugin, you can proceed to:
+- [publish a plugin](./publish-or-update-a-plugin.md) to share it with the world, or
+- [install a packaged plugin](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-packaged-plugin) by extracting it into your plugin directory.